Sunday, March 29, 2026

 Boater Boombox

-Our favorite summer activity is joining friends for a day at the local popular 6-mile long lake where we invite several of our close friends' families.
+Our favorite summer activity is joining a core selection of close friends for a day at the local popular 6-mile long lake where we invite several of our friends' families.
 Hot August baking sunny weather days perfect for relaxing along the graveled shoreline, with a host of endless foods to nibble on, numerous deck chairs in a great oval circle facing the lake, and various water toys to entertain the kids and young adults.

 It was late morning at about 11AM; we had been ensconced along the shore since 9AM; the temperature was rising fast, our ladies were merrily socializing aplenty, the kids were testing newly purchased water toys, and a few of our young men were out on a unique gas-powered mini stand-up single user wave runner shaped like a mere squat short surfboard.

-"Hmm, that seems odd", I silently pondered why.
+"Hmm, that seems odd", as I silently pondered the reason why.
 "Power boater going it alone; has he got no friends who wanted to join him today for a lake cruise?"

 "Ahhh", he must have thought to himself, "Found my favorite tunes."